-Before you bring your furry friend home, make sure they'll suit your budget and lifestyle.
+Before you bring your new pet home, make sure they'll suit your budget and lifestyle.

-In the first year alone, a cat or dog will cost you between $3,000 and $6,000.
-After your first year together expect to pay at least:
+In the first year, a dog will cost you around $4,000 on average, and a cat slightly less.
+After your first year, expect to pay up to:

 (Source: Pets in Australia report, Animal Medicines Australia)